bitmarck-service/base32check/docs/README.md

 [RFC 4648, section 6](https://tools.ietf.org/html/rfc4648#section-6), and a corresponding checksum algorithm, called _base32check1_, in various programming languages.

-base32check1 is a custom, one-digit checksum algorithm with the following properties:
+base32check1 is a custom, one-digit checksum algorithm which meets the following requirements:

-100% detection of... | Example
+detection of... | Example
 :--- | :---
 single character substitution | `..A..` &rarr; `..B..` character transposition with zero characters in between them | `..AB..` &rarr; `..BA..`